 The PX-S3000 is a remarkable instrument in the sense that it packs so much into such a slim keyboard.
 It really is an achievement to deliver such a realistic feel in the world’s slimmest stage piano.
-It struggles to compete as well when you pass the $1000 price range, but under $1000, it’s an absolute star.

-- Sleek design/look.
+- Sleek design.

 - Fantastic piano sound.